 Please alert your recommenders to check their junk mail folders in case the emails are received there mistakenly.
 It is the applicant’s responsibility to ensure that all references are completed and submitted.

 Please note: In addition to the three required references, a reference is required from the instructor of any Boston University School of Social Work course in which you have been a non-matriculating student.
 If you have never taken a course at BUSSW, please disregard this note.

 Transcripts should include all previous undergraduate coursework and, if applicable, graduate academic institutions, including study abroad transcripts.

 - US Transcripts: Applicants with a US Transcript should upload a copy of a student-issued transcript from each college or university attended into the online application.

-- International Transcripts (all international applicants; study abroad if not listed on US transcript; degrees/credits earned at non-English speaking universities): If your study abroad courses are not listed with grades on your US transcript, your transcript is not in English, or your transcript is not a 4.0 grading scale, please provide an official English transcript at the time you apply by having it evaluated by World Education Services (WES).
+- International Transcripts (all international applicants; study abroad if not listed on US transcript; degrees/credits earned at non-English speaking universities): If your study abroad courses are not listed with grades on your US transcript, your transcript is not in English, or your transcript is not a 4.0 grading scale, please provide an official English transcript at the time you apply by having it evaluated by one of the credential evaluation services listed here.